Maple-Hearts/Maple-Docs/docs/Rules/home.md

 ## Ban Process

-Ban duration is at the discretion of the staff members, generally speaking the process for a ban is as follows:
+Ban duration is at the discretion of the staff members, generally speaking, the process for a ban is as follows:

-1) First Offense = 2 Day Ban
+1) First Offense = 2-Day Ban
-2) Second Offense = 1 Week Ban
+2) Second Offense = 1-Week Ban
-3) Third Offense = 2 Week Ban
+3) Third Offense = 2-Week Ban
 4) Fourth Offense = Permanent Ban

 - More severe offenses can result in a permanent ban and deletion of character data.
 Examples of these may include hacking, exploiting, toxic behavior, abusive/malicious behavior, and mass VDM or RDM.